giovanni-bandinelli/Djangochan/README.md

 python3 -m venv venv
 source venv/bin/activate
 ```
-These commands create a Python virtual environment named 'venv' and activate it.
+These commands create a Python virtual environment named 'venv' and activate it, necessary for the next step.

 3.**Add requirements**
 ```bash